-In April 2017 the Government extended an offer to families of service personnel and dependants buried abroad since 1 January 1955 to repatriate them at public expense.
+In April 2017 the Government extended an offer to families of Service personnel and dependants buried abroad since 1 January 1955 to repatriate them at public expense.

 We are committed to making sure that the repatriation is well managed and co-ordinated so the return of loved ones is conducted with respect and dignity.
-To that end we have established three principles that will feature in the management of Te Auraki.
+To that end we have established three principles that feature in the management of Te Auraki.

 What's happening now?

 We are working with relevant authorities in each of the countries to ensure the repatriations are conducted sensitively and in accordance with local requirements, regulations, and protocols.